 Hemostatic: the fruit has medicinal uses as a hemostatic, That’s to say, to stop bleeding and to relieve bleeding hemorrhoids.
 These properties are due to the high hemostatic oxalic acid content of the fruit, since it is one of the fruits with most oxalates.

 To improve cardiovascular system:Carambola is high in soluble fiber, which can help reduce cholesterol levels.
 It contains at least 6 components with antiatherosclerosis properties, among which: organic acids, flavonoids, vitamins and minerals.

 Antioxidant: Carambola fruit also displays a great antioxidant potential, providing vitamin C and carotenoids with antioxidant properties, but also due to their organic acids which increase the antioxidant power of the other components present in this food (malic, tartaric and citric acid are synergistic antioxidants).

 Adding carambola to our fruit desserts will increase the antioxidant power of other foods, being highly recommended in anti aging diets.

 Because of its high content in oxalates, this fruit is totally contraindicated for people with gout, kidney disease, renal or kidney stones.
 There have been cases of people with kidney problems who have suffered poisoning from ingesting oxalates from carambola juice.

-More information about carambola in the listing above.
+More information about carambola.